Rishi943/orbit-visualizer/README.md

 This project simulates **elliptical orbits** for multiple bodies around the Sun using **Kepler’s equation**, rendered with `matplotlib`.
 It’s fully offline, non-interactive (Agg backend), and exports plots, animation (optional GIF), and tidy ephemeris data in Excel.

-Perfect as a **portfolio project** to demonstrate:
-- Clean, modular Python code
-- Scientific plotting
-- Basic orbital mechanics
-- Data export and visualization

 ---

 ## ⚙️ Features